fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Remove-ServiceFabricNodeConfiguration.md

 ## DESCRIPTION
 The **Remove-ServiceFabricNodeConfiguration** cmdlet removes all the data and configuration settings stored on the operating system instance related to the node.
-Note that **Remove-ServiceFabricNodeConfiguration**  does not change the Service Fabric state.
+This cmdlet does not change the Service Fabric state.
-To completely remove all information about the node, including the state, you must also use the Remove-ServiceFabricNodeState cmdlet.
+To completely remove all information about the node, including the state, you must also use the [Remove-ServiceFabricNodeState](./Remove-ServiceFabricNodeState.md) cmdlet.
 This removes the state from the system services.

 To manage Service Fabric clusters, start your Windows PowerShell session by using the Run as administrator option.